Chart Color Schemes

 Health performance in Gordon is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Gordon faces significant health challenges with common health conditions prevalent across all age groups but to a higher degree among older cohorts.
+Gordon faces significant health challenges with common health conditions prevalent across the area, particularly among older age cohorts.

-Approximately 57% of Gordon's total population (~4,409 people) have private health cover.
-The most common medical conditions are mental health issues and asthma, affecting 9.6% and 8.7% of residents respectively.
-Sixty-six point four percent of residents declare themselves completely clear of medical ailments, similar to the 66.1% across Australian Capital Territory.
-Fifteen point six percent of Gordon's residents are aged 65 and over (1,212 people), lower than the 17.6% in Australian Capital Territory.
-Health outcomes among seniors require more attention due to presenting challenges compared to the broader population.
+Approximately 57% of Gordon's total population (~4,410 people) have private health cover.
+Mental health issues and asthma are the most common medical conditions, affecting 9.6% and 8.7% of residents respectively.
+66.4% of residents report having no medical ailments, similar to the 66.1% across Australian Capital Territory.
+The area has a lower proportion of seniors aged 65 and over at 15.6%, compared to Australian Capital Territory's 17.6%.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health